mozman/ezdxf/docs/source/tutorials/entity_selection.rst

 .. note::

-    This may not work 100% correctly if the selection polygon has a complex convex shape!
+    This may not work 100% correctly if the selection polygon has a complex concave shape!

 This example selects all entities whose bounding box lies entirely within the selection
 polygon: